ua-gist-open-source/postgis-docker-setup/README.md

 ### 1) Pull the postgis docker container.

-Lie geoserver, we will use the `mdillon` build:

 Pull the image as in the instructions to download the latest version:

 ```